muhammadayan1208/freeCodeCamp-responsive-web-designs/Assignment-15/README.md

-- Project-15 of building a penguin to learn CSS from FCC freeCodeCamp.
+- Project-15 of building a penguin from FCC freeCodeCamp.
+From making this responsive penguin project we can improve and practice the html , css skills.